|

 - Murder.

 Federal Law, 18 U.S.C.
-922(g) and (n), sets minimum requirements which exclude certain groups of people from legally possessing a firearm.
+922(g) and (n), sets minimum requirements that exclude certain groups of people from legally possessing a firearm.
 Including any person who meets one of the following criteria:

 - Has been convicted of felony which is defined as any crime which provides for a possible punishment of imprisonment for a term exceeding one year;